-We maintain a portfolio of potential new generation sites across New Zealand.
+Meridian Energy maintains a portfolio of potential new power generation sites across New Zealand.

-These sites have been through a public resource consent process and have been given approval for construction.
+These sites have been through a public resource consent process.

 Harapaki wind project

-The Harapaki site is located on the Maungaharuru Range (Hawke’s Bay) approximately 35km northwest of Napier.
+The site for our proposed Harapaki wind farm is located within the Maungaharuru Range in Hawke’s Bay, approximately 35km northwest of Napier.